enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 Object editor has tree view of the map, you can use it to change selected object, as well as clicking on them.
 All object have a remove button at the end of the window, which removes selected object completely.

+Settings that reference another object in the map, like a model an Actor watches or a trigger an Action listens to, have a small **->** button next to their drop-down.
+Clicking it selects the referenced object, so you can jump to it without searching the tree.
+The button is greyed out while the drop-down shows "Not selected".
+This applies to Model, Trigger, GUI Text, Light, Sound and Camera Rig references, wherever they appear: trigger and actor settings, player extension settings, on load actions and camera rigs.

 .. figure:: _static/media/images/ObjectEditor/object_marked.png
     :align: center